EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

-## DISCLAIMERS ABOUT ACTUAL DATA USED IN
+## DISCLAIMERS ABOUT ACTUAL DATA USED IN THIS PROJECT
-Just to be clear, the data provided
+Just to be clear, the data in the CSVs used for this project are all completely fabricated for demonstration purposes.
+It would not be ethical to provide ACTUAL data from our company publicly, so that is why the data sets might seem small, and numbers not exactly accurate.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNzM0NDExNywtMzQzOTg1MTk0LC0xMz
+eyJoaXN0b3J5IjpbLTc3MTIyMTUwOCwtMzQzOTg1MTk0LC0xMz
 M0NjQ1NzY4LDY2MTUwMjAzMiwtMzk5NTE4NTk3LC0xMDgwOTM4
 MTI4XX0=
 -->